noteoverflow/blog/content/2025-03-29-linear-algebraic-effect-in-rust.md

 ## Epilogue
 This a demo implementation of algebraic effect in Rust.
-I also write a better version with *Handlers* in [crates.io/algoroutine](https://crates.io/crates/algoroutine).
+There is a better version with *Handlers* in [crates.io/algoroutine](https://crates.io/crates/algoroutine).